-- When more than 20 cubic yards of combined internal and external debris removal and/or moving personal property needs to be performed, the servicer must stop debris removal/moving personal property work and submit a bid via HomeTracker. - When the servicer decides to address debris removal/moving personal property outside of the allowable threshold and prior to Fannie Mae approval, the servicer should take into account Fannie Mae may not agree with the cubic yard count and/or cost and may deny and/or modify the request.
+- When more than 20 cubic yards of combined interior and exterior debris removal and/or moving personal property needs to be performed, the servicer must stop debris removal/moving personal property work and submit a bid via HomeTracker. - When the servicer decides to address debris removal/moving personal property outside of the allowable threshold and prior to Fannie Mae approval, the servicer should take into account Fannie Mae may not agree with the cubic yard count and/or cost and may deny and/or modify the request.

-If Then Personal property is found outside and is in the way of grass cut or is in street view, Move the personal property to a secured location.
+lf Then Personal property is found outside and is in the way of grass cut or is in street view, Move the personal property to a secured location.
 Extraordinary circumstances arise (e.g., tire farm, dump site, hoarder site, crime scene, etc.), Stop debris removal and notify Fannie Mae about the issue by submitting the proper bids via HomeTracker.
-The servicer is expected to provide details of extraordinary circumstance within the REOgram after liquidation and to the Fannie Mae REO broker.
+The servicer must provide details of extraordinary property conditions after liquidation to the Fannie Mae REO broker.